radian-software/straight.el/README.md

   packages, or to override upstream package configuration, without forking the upstream. `package.el` has no such concept.
-* `straight.el` is developed openly on GitHub, using a modern [issue tracker][issues] and continuous integration from [CircleCI ][circleci-build].
-It welcomes contributions of any type.
-  `straight.el` is licensed under the permissive MIT license and does not require a copyright assignment. `straight.el` is developed actively and has explicit support for installing development versions of itself, as well as for contributing upstream changes.
-  `package.el` is maintained as a part of Emacs core, meaning that the contribution process is poorly documented and discouraging.
+* `straight.el` is developed openly on GitHub, using a modern [issue tracker][issues] and continuous integration from GitHub Actions.
+It welcomes contributions of any type. `straight.el` is licensed under the permissive MIT license and does not require a copyright assignment. `straight.el` is developed actively and has explicit support for installing development versions of itself, as well as for contributing upstream changes. `package.el` is maintained as a part of Emacs core, meaning that the contribution process is poorly documented and discouraging.
 Releases of `package.el` coincide with releases of Emacs, which are infrequent and inflexible.
 There is no issue tracker specifically for `package.el`, only the Emacs bug tracker and the emacs-devel mailing list.
 Contributing to `package.el` requires a poorly-documented, cumbersome copyright assignment process and is done by submitting patches to an antiquated mailing list, unsupported by modern code review tooling or continuous integration.

 #### Advantages of `package.el`